Special Collections and University Archives receives grant from Silos & Smokestacks National Heritage Area.

 In 2019, SCUA plans to share local stories by screening archival agricultural films from the collections:

-Amana Colonies event details still being finalized.
+Amana Colonies event will take place on Jun3 20, and the time and place details are still being finalized.

 Living History Farms, History Happy Hour, 5:30-9 p.m., Thursday, Sept.
 12, 2019, 11121 Hickman Road, Urbandale, Iowa.